 She was on the ball.

 The corresponding images she reveals from her own thoughts are exactly what I envisioned too.
-A somewhat funny, but very true example of how my autistic brain works, literally, like hers and so many others.
+A somewhat funny, but very true example of how my brain works, literally, like hers and so many others.

-But It's Not Called Asperger's Anymore
+It's Not Called Asperger's Anymore

 Speaking of Asperger's, however, I was surprised to learn a couple months ago that Asperger's Syndrome is technically defunct and is no longer considered a separate condition.

-If you're unfamiliar with it, those diagnosed with Asperger's generally have normal-to-strong verbal skills and intelligence; strengths in focus, persistence and patterns; and a high attention to detail.
+If you're unfamiliar with it, those diagnosed with Asperger's generally have typical-to-strong verbal skills and intelligence; strengths in focus, persistence and patterns; and a high attention to detail.
 But some of the common challenges include social interactions and changes in routine.